iot-lnu/iotlab-pilotcase-adductor/README.md

 // DEVEUI of the device, which we want to write downlinks to and read uplinks from const string deviceEui = "DEVEUI";

-// Chirpstack REST API Token
-const string token = "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJhcG...bCeqBrh7g";
+// Chirpstack REST API JWT Token const string token = "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJhcG...bCeqBrh7g";

 // The path to the commands file